 The Hobart MONA Museum – Museum of Old and New Art – is highly rated as one of the top things to see in Hobart.
 Featuring both ancient masterpieces and contemporary art-forms, the collection belongs to Australian celebrity, David Walsh.
 Many of the displayed artworks are heavily themed in sex and death.

 Getting There: Numerous buses depart from the Hobart CBD and stop at the MONA bus stop, including the 510, 520, 521, 522 and X20.
-Ferries also transport passengers from the CBD to the museum and there is a MONA Roma Express bus, but the city Metro bus is – by far – the cheapest option.
+Ferries also transport passengers to the museum and there is a MONA Roma Express bus.

-MONA Museum and Moorilla Winery Combo Tour: Visitors who want to package the museum and winery visit with ferry boat transport should consider the Winery Museum Lunch Transportation package
+MONA Museum and Moorilla Winery Combo Tour: Those who want to combine the museum and winery visit with ferry boat transport should consider the Winery Museum Lunch Excursion.

 Rektango at Salamanca Arts Center Courtyard

-The Salamanca Arts Center is one of the premier art galleries in Hobart, Tasmania that is heavily invested in showcasing the culture of the city.
+The Salamanca Arts Center is one of the premier art galleries in Hobart, Tasmania.
+Naturally, it is heavily invested in showcasing the culture of the city.
 One of their fun (and free!) events is Rektango – and attending is one of the unique things to do in Hobart.

 During the early Friday evening soiree, which only happens from 5:30 until 7:30, musicians take the stage in the courtyard of the Salamanca Arts Center and put on a free show.
 When we attended Rektango, we could feel the energy the moment we walked in.
 The place was packed with jubilant people and the music was fantastic!

 Getting There: The Salamanca Arts Center is located just outside the CBD.
-Simply follow the signs on Salamanca Place to the arts center.
+Follow the signs on Salamanca Place to the arts center.

-On Day 4 of your Hobart Travel Itinerary, peruse the goods at the best Hobart weekend market, explore the historic Battery Point district and walk along the River Derwent to one of the best beaches in Hobart.
+Today on your Hobart Travel Itinerary, peruse the goods at the top weekend market and explore the historic Battery Point district.
+Then walk along the River Derwent to one of the best beaches in Hobart.
 Day 4 is all about fun things to do in Hobart that are free!

 Salamanca Market (Saturday Only)